countable-web/open-source-corporation/peopleops/getting_started/SUBCONTRATORS.md

 ## Taxes

+You have to claim self employment income once per year.
+We recommend using https://simpletax.ca/

 1. We suggest signing up with mint.com, as it makes tracking all your expenses simpler.
 2. Save all receipts for restaurants.
 You can deduct 50%
 3. Computer equipment, deduct 100% if it's primarily for work.